The antioxidant peptides from walnut protein hydrolysates and their protective activity against alcoholic injury

 (GSH) and metadoxine were purchased from Shanghai Yuanye

 Biotechnology Co., Ltd (Shanghai, China).
-Dulbeccos modi-
+Dulbecco’s modi-

-fied Eagles medium (DMEM), fetal bovine serum (FBS), phos-
+fied Eagle’s medium (DMEM), fetal bovine serum (FBS), phos-

-phate buer solution (PBS), and penicillinstreptomycin anti-
+phate buffer solution (PBS), and penicillin–streptomycin anti-

 biotic mixture were purchased from Thermo Fisher Scientific